Did you know you can easily improve your onboarding process with a social media questionnaire for new clients?

 And first impressions count.

-In addition, don’t underestimate the effect of the onboarding process on the retention of your clients.
 There is a 70% chance of selling a service to an existing client, but that drops to around 5% for new leads.

 It’s clear that a smooth onboarding process is imperative to retain clients and increase sales.
 But how do you ensure the process goes smoothly?